Internet Application Development Certificate

 AIT 880 GRADUATE PROJECT (3-6)

 Students conduct a study in an advanced IT related topic or undertake the analysis, design and implementation of real-world application.
 The application may be related to an industrial project sponsored by a company or it may be a mutual interest to the student and the supervising faculty.
+May be repeated for a maximum of 6 units.
 Prerequisites: program admission and approval of program director.

 AIT 885 PROJECT CONTINUUM (1)